Skip to content

 At the population level, the spread of hepatitis A can be reduced by:

-• Adequate supplies of safe drinking water;
+• Adequate supply of safe drinking water;

 • Food safety practice; and

-• Proper disposal of sewage within communities.
+• Proper disposal of sewage in the community.

 Improved sanitation, food safety and immunisation are effective ways to combat hepatitis A.

-1.Maintain good personal hygiene
+1. Maintain good personal hygiene

 • Wear gloves and a mask while disposing of or handling vomitus and faeces, and wash hands thoroughly afterwards.